Compact Dental Template Customisation in 46 Days, ~14 Hours — White-Label Delivery for a US Marketing Agency

 • Anton Hersun, — project lead (estimation, agency-side communication, sign-off coordination, xaver-ops QA passes across rounds 2, 5, 6, 7)

-For agencies with a compact schedule
+For agencies with a branded template system

 Request a spec review →